 “If the rules are not broken, we will be”.
 So, change is afoot.
 Our brand new online membership is now live and in the meantime I have pressed pause on all my online courses.
 A lighter version of the Game Changers course forms part of the membership so that many more women can benefit from it’s power.

 I’m deeply excited by the opportunity to be around women who I know will inspire me to do and think about things differently, hold me accountable to my goals.
 I want to write more, I’d like to publish something next year.
 I want to get some of my creativity flowing, I want to design new development in unique ways.
 So I’ve basically created the membership programme I need – haha.

 I won’t pretend I’m not still scared, that I don’t have to give myself a regular pep talk, that I have to avoid looking at my bank account considering I’ve not paid myself for nearly 6 months whilst all these changes have been taking place behind the scenes (don’t ask, it’s far from ideal but I feel lucky to even have been able to do this).

 But the last 12 months have been truly beautiful and precious, I’ve clung onto my time with the fourth addition to our brood – something for which I’ll be eternally grateful, I’ve learnt a lot about myself and I’ve trusted my instinct.

 And now, re-energised, we start the next chapter.

 I would absolutely love it if you wanted to join me on this next stage of the adventure…

-To hear first about the new membership launching in January, click here.
+To hear first about our brand new womens club, click here.